NAPCOR Position Statements

 Degradable Additives (2020)

 The National Association for PET Container Resources (NAPCOR) continues to reiterate its position on degradable additives, opposing their use in all PET packaging.
-The North American PET trade association has previously (May 2009 and May 2011) pointed to a lack of data that show no harmful effects on PET recycling.
-NAPCOR reaffirms its position that insufficient data have been presented to either show efficacy as a responsible end-of-life waste management strategy or benign effects on PET recycling and the next use of recycled plastic.
+NAPCOR previously (in May 2009 and May 2011) pointed to a lack of data showing no harmful effects on PET recycling.
+We reaffirm our position that insufficient data have been presented to demonstrate either efficacy as a responsible end-of-life waste management strategy or benign effects on PET recycling and the subsequent use of recycled plastic.
 Read More

 Furanoates (2018)

 The emergence of polyethylene furanoate (PEF) and polytriethylene furanoate (PTF), referred to as furanoates, are polyesters that offer unique properties compared to PET.
-The two aromatic bio-polyesters are claimed to exhibit favorable gas barrier properties, but also exhibit different melting points, flexural modulus, and glass transition temperatures from that of PET.
-Given that PET has a well-established recycling and reclamation infrastructure that is integral to its unique sustainability premise, it is important to consider the impact of furanoates on PET converting operations and recycling.
+The two aromatic bio-polyesters are claimed to exhibit favorable gas barrier properties, but also to have different melting points, flexural moduli, and glass transition temperatures than PET.
+Given that PET has a well-established recycling and reclamation infrastructure integral to its unique sustainability premise, it is important to consider the impact of furanoates on PET conversion operations and recycling.
 Read More

 Life Cycle Analysis: